YairHalberstadt/stronginject/README.md

 If you register an `[Instance]` and don't want it decorated, you can use `Options.DoNotDecorate`: `[Instance(Options.DoNotDecorate)]`.

+Decorators are not disposed by default.
+For more information see [the wiki](https://github.com/YairHalberstadt/stronginject/wiki/Decorators#disposal).

 #### Providing registrations at runtime or integrating with other IOC containers

 What if you need to provide configuration for a registration at runtime?
 Or alternatively what if you need to integrate with an existing container?